richardc412/setdm/WEBHOOK_IMPLEMENTATION_SUMMARY.md

 ## Overview

 Successfully implemented a complete webhook system for real-time message ingestion from Unipile.
-The system automatically registers webhooks on startup and processes incoming messages, saving them to the database for future SSE streaming to the frontend.
+The system automatically registers webhooks on startup and processes incoming messages, saving them to the database and immediately broadcasting them to the frontend via a WebSocket channel (built with headroom for future bi-directional actions).

 ## Implementation Status: ✅ COMPLETE